arrisar/docker-php/README.md

-# arrisar/php
+# docker-php

-A simple PHP-versioned container to run both nginx and php-fpm together to provide an all-in-one web container.
+A collection of PHP server images.

-## How to use
+Currently includes a baseline PHP container as well as a Caddy web server.

-To use this image, simply copy your files into `/var/www`.
+## Caddy

-The default web root is `/var/www/public/index.php`, and the port is `8000`.
+Provide any number of custom Caddyfiles via `/etc/caddy/conf/`, exposed over port 80.